joncrlsn/mypfs/README.md

 # mypfs
-A very easy-to-use "personal fileserver" for sharing files with (and receiving files from) other computers on your network.
+An personal fileserver for quickly sharing files with (and receiving files from) other computers on your network.
 More specifically, it is a small web server that exposes the files in the current directory and/or allows uploads to the same directory.

 ### why?
 * Me: Sarah, can you send me that 100MB zip of those log files?